typed-ember/ember-cli-typescript/README.md

 ### 💬 Getting Started

-We have an [Ember Community Slack channel](https://embercommunity.slack.com/messages/C2F8Q3SK1) where you can ask about getting started, good resources for self-directed learning and more.
+We have an Ember Community Slack channel [#-topic-typescript](https://embercommunity.slack.com/messages/C2F8Q3SK1) where you can ask about getting started, good resources for self-directed learning and more.

 ### 📚 Issues With Ember Type Definitions

-If you've found that some of the ember type information is missing things, or is incorrect in some way, please first ensure you're using the latest version of the [packages this addon installs](#other-packages-this-addon-installs).
+If you've found that some of the Ember type information is missing things, or is incorrect in some way, please first ensure you're using the latest version of the [packages this addon installs](#other-packages-this-addon-installs).
 Although [StackOverflow](https://stackoverflow.com/questions/tagged/ember.js+typescript) and [Discuss](https://discuss.emberjs.com/search?q=typescript) are not the advised places to report problems, you may find an answer there.

  If you still see a problem, please create a bug report [here](https://github.com/typed-ember/ember-cli-typescript/issues/new?template=TYPES_BUG.md&labels=%5Btypes,bug%5D&title=%5B@types/ember%20bug%5D%20-%20%3CYOUR_DESCRIPTION_HERE%3E) or a feature request [here](https://github.com/typed-ember/ember-cli-typescript/issues/new?template=TYPES_ENHANCEMENT.md&labels=%5Btypes,enhancement%5D&title=%5B@types/ember%20enhancement%5D%20-%20%3CYOUR_DESCRIPTION_HERE%3E).

 ### ⚙️ Issues With Adding TypeScript Support To Apps and Addons

-If you run into a problem with the way TypeScript is compiled in ember apps (i.e., a broccoli error message, incorrect build output, etc...), please first check [StackOverflow](https://stackoverflow.com/questions/tagged/ember.js+typescript) and [Discuss](https://discuss.emberjs.com/search?q=typescript), as you may find an answer.
+If you run into a problem with the way TypeScript is compiled in Ember apps (i.e., a broccoli error message, incorrect build output, etc...), please first check [StackOverflow](https://stackoverflow.com/questions/tagged/ember.js+typescript) and [Discuss](https://discuss.emberjs.com/search?q=typescript), as you may find an answer.

 If you still need help, please open an bug report [here](https://github.com/typed-ember/ember-cli-typescript/issues/new?template=BUILD_BUG.md&labels=%5Bbuild,bug%5D&title=%5Bbug%5D%20-%20%3CYOUR_DESCRIPTION_HERE%3E) or a feature request [here](https://github.com/typed-ember/ember-cli-typescript/issues/new?template=BUILD_ENHANCEMENT.md&labels=%5Bbuild,enhancement%5D&title=%5Benhancement%5D%20-%20%3CYOUR_DESCRIPTION_HERE%3E)